Further information on one to one Performance Coaching

 I am really pleased with the way the riders I am working with have performed.
 Most goals set at the start of the year are achieved by the end, and it’s incredible to see how a rider can develop over the course of each season.
 As a coach seeing success across the range of individuals I am currently working with is inspiring and also gives me confidence that what I am doing is highly effective.

-One to one coaching involves working specifically with an individual, or teams or riders to help them achieve their cycling goals.
+One to one coaching involves working specifically with an individual, or teams to help them achieve their cycling goals.
 Riders are provided with ongoing training plans, and support, personally tailored to enable them to meet the technical, tactical, physical and psychological demands of the events or goals they are targeting.

 To coach a rider effectively, it is important to maintain regular contact, ideally this would be face to face meetings and opportunities for the coach to observe a rider race and or train, although this is not always practical with riders' lifestyle constraints.
 I use Training Peaks software, as a basis for prescribing and monitoring training load, as well as a range of communication methods, including phone calls, WhatsApp, Skype, etc., to ensure communication between coach and rider is easy and fluid.